 11. It was agreed by Cabinet in February 2008 that inflationary increases for garages, garages plots and access agreements be made every three years, with the next increase to take effect from 2011/12.
-It is therefore proposed that these rents and charges remain at current levels for 2009/10.
+These rents and charges will therefore remain at current levels for 2009/10.